MicrosoftDocs/azure-docs/articles/application-gateway/configure-web-app.md

 ---
 ## Configure request routing rule

 Using the earlier configured Backend Pool and the HTTP Settings, the request routing rule can be set up to take traffic from a listener and route it to the Backend Pool using the HTTP Settings.
-For this, make sure you have a HTTP or HTTPS listener available that is not already bound to an existing routing rule.
+For this, make sure you have an HTTP or HTTPS listener available that is not already bound to an existing routing rule.

 ### [Azure portal](#tab/azure-portal)

 1. Under "Rules", click to add a new "Request routing rule"
 1. Provide the rule with a name
-1. Select a HTTP or HTTPS listener that is not bound yet to an existing routing rule
+1. Select an HTTP or HTTPS listener that is not bound yet to an existing routing rule
 1. Under "Backend targets", choose the Backend Pool in which App Service has been configured
 1. Configure the HTTP settings with which Application Gateway should connect to the App Service backend
 1. Select "Add" to save this configuration